EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-09.md

   uv add logfire redis
   ```
 - Review Python’s `asyncio` basics (Learning Management System (LMS) primer) and jot one question about concurrency hazards.
-- Ensure Exercise 3 (EX3) materials are cloned and the local API/interface run cleanly; if you already support Docker Compose locally, make sure `docker compose up` succeeds before class so you can reuse the same stack in Session 10.
+- Ensure Exercise 3 (EX3) materials are cloned and the local API/interface run cleanly; if you already support Docker Compose locally, make sure `docker compose up` succeeds so you can reuse the same stack for async drills.

 > 🧭 **EX3 Deliverable:** By the end of this session every team must check in (1) `scripts/refresh.py` with bounded concurrency + retries, (2) at least one `pytest.mark.anyio` test that exercises the refresher against the FastAPI app via ASGI transport, and (3) a short log excerpt (paste into `docs/EX3-notes.md`) showing `Idempotency-Key` and `X-Trace-Id` headers working together.
-Session 10’s worker/Redis labs assume this script exists.
+Later worker/Redis labs assume this script exists.

 ## Simple Demo – Async refresher + telemetry loop
 1. Start the FastAPI app (`uv run uvicorn app.main:app --reload`) so the refresher has a live target.